Looping Over Files

-In this tutorial we will build an integration that downloads and processes files stored in Google Cloud Storage.
+In this tutorial we will build an integration that downloads and processes files stored in Google Cloud Storage, but simplar concepts can be applied to files stored in Dropbox, Amazon S3, Azure Blob Storage, and SFTP server, or any other file storage system.

-For this integration, assume that some third-party service writes a timestamped file to a Google Cloud Platform (GCP) storage bucket whenever a user authenticates against one of their services.
-Our integration will examine the files written to the bucket, and will announce via Slack who logged in, and when.
+For this integration, assume that some third-party service writes an XML file to a Google Cloud Platform (GCP) storage bucket whenever they process an order.

 We'll configure our integration to run every five minutes, and our integration will do the following: